At what temperature does pure water boil at standard atmospheric ... | Study Prep in Pearson+

 1

-Understand that the boiling point of a liquid is the temperature at which its vapor pressure equals the external pressure.
-For water at standard atmospheric pressure (1 atm), this is a well-known reference point.
+Recall that the boiling point of a substance is the temperature at which its vapor pressure equals the external pressure.
+For water at standard atmospheric pressure (1 atm), this is a well-known physical property.

-Recognize that the boiling point of pure water at 1 atm is commonly used as a standard temperature reference in chemistry and is typically given in Celsius, Fahrenheit, and Kelvin scales.
+Recognize that the boiling point of pure water at 1 atm is commonly given as 100 degrees Celsius.

 Watch next